httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When a receiving implementation parses textual HTTP header fields (e.g., in HTTP/1 or HTTP/2) that are known to be Structured Headers, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
 This section specifies the algorithm for doing so.

 Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.
-Note that input_string will incorporate multiple header lines combined into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2.

 1. Discard any OWS from the beginning of input_string.
 2. If the field-value is defined to be a dictionary, return the result of Parsing a Dictionary from Textual headers ({{parse-dictionary}}).